‘The administrative borders of most European cities are outdated. Urbanization has happened

 Davide Curatola, Alessandro Guida, Isabella Sassi

-In Rotterdam we walk the administrative limits of the city.
+In Rotterdam, we walk the administrative limits of the city.
 A sequence of industrial landscape, infrastructure and services.
 The city comes together in monofunctional areas dominated by infrastructure services and residential expansions.
 This story places itself along the motorway A15 in the south, along the A16 along the eastern border and the northerly territories heading towards Delft, Zoetemeer and Gouda.

-In Turin the documentary catches the urban transition.
-Terrain vague, loneliness are the dominating themes.
-This story places itself in the southern areas and the Barriera di Milano Neighbourhood.
+In Turin, the documentary catches the urban transition.
+Terrain vague, loneliness are the dominating themes on city borders which are consolidated and where the industrial heritage is the main feature.

-In Milan the city’s border is not perceived walking the landscape, however is the public transport system which determines the limits of the city.
+In Milan, the city’s border is not perceived walking the landscape, however is the public transport system which determines the limits of the city.
 Highways and transport hubs.
 Some areas are suspended, given an uncertain use.
 The story places itself in the northern area of Bovisasca and in the southern territories of Milan.